King Briefed On Expansion Plans For Abdali Project

+His Majesty highlights the project's contribution to achieving Economic Modernisation Vision Value of Abdali project is estimated at more than JD2.4 billion, receiving about 20 million visitors annually

-Amman, May 13 (Petra) His Majesty King Abdullah II on Monday was briefed on plans for the second phase of the expansion of the Abdali project.
+AMMAN - His Majesty King Abdullah on Monday was briefed on plans for the second phase of the expansion of the Abdali project.

-During a meeting with the chairman and members of the board of directors of the Abdali Investment and Development Company (AID), His Majesty highlighted the project's important contribution to achieving the Economic Modernisation Vision, which aims to develop the national economy, attract investments, and provide job opportunities for Jordanians.
+During a meeting with the chairman and members of the board of directors of the Abdali Investment and Development Company (AID), His Majesty highlighted the project's important contribution to achieving the Economic Modernisation Vision, which aims to develop the national economy, attract investments and provide job opportunities for Jordanians, according to a Royal Court statement.

 The value of the Abdali project is estimated at more than JD2.4 billion, and it is home to Jordanian, Arab and foreign investments, receiving about 20 million visitors annually.

-During a meeting at Al Husseiniya Palace, the King commended the partnership between the public and private sectors in the Abdali project, which contributed to development, noting the need to build on what has been achieved in this project.
+During a meeting at Al Husseiniya Palace, the King commended the partnership between the public and private sectors in the Abdali project, which contributed to development, noting the need to build on what has been achieved in this project, the statement said.

-His Majesty was briefed on plans for developing the second phase of the project, which will extend over an area of 1.2 million square metres, and is expected to provide over 3,000 job opportunities annually.
+His Majesty was briefed on plans for developing the second phase of the project, which will extend over an area of 1.2 million square metres, and is expected to provide over 3,000 job opportunities annually, according to the statement.

 Plans for the second phase of the project include the construction of a multi-use conference centre that can accommodate 25,000 people, in addition to two towers that include hotels, residential apartments, commercial centres, and advanced medical facilities.